 Some of the ad elements you should A/B test include the headline, ad copy, imagery, landing page, and keywords.
-The headline is the most viewed element of an ad, and making changes will help you come up with a catchy headline that will draw in more searchers.
-A compelling description and attractive images will help you boost your ad’s engagement rate and click-through rate.
+The headline is the most viewed element of an ad, and making changes will help you develop a catchy headline that will draw in more searchers.
+A compelling description and attractive images will help boost your ad’s engagement and click-through rates.
 A/B testing the landing page will help you find the best webpage to take your visitors to keep the bounce rate low.

 Paid search advertising is an effective marketing channel for connecting with users who are actively looking to buy what you’re selling.
 Search advertising should be done well as you’ve got many competitors out there.